Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Introduction

 \section{Introduction}

 Stresses induced by dislocations play an important role in many fundamental physical phenomena in crystals and thin crystalline films.
 This role of topological defects is manifested for example in plastic, electronic or optical characteristics.
 In order to have a good understanding of phenomena involving dislocations one needs to shed light on their dynamics.
-This is a classic problem in the theory of elasticity that was initiated at its early days and subsequently explored by many works (see e.g. \cite{eshelby_uniformly_1949,kiusalaas_elastic_1964,weertman_stress_1967,brock_dynamic_1982,markenscoff_nonuniformly_1981,markenscoff_accelerating_1982,markenscoff_dislocation_1983,brock_non-uniform_1983,pellegrini_dynamic_2010,lazar_elastic_2011,lazar_elastodynamic_2012,lazar_retardation_2013,lazar_distributional_2016,hirth_theory_1992,kazinski_self-interaction_2022}).
-In order to fully solve this problem one must account for both external stresses, and self-stresses due to the movement of a dislocation and a direct progress using equations of elasticity has been obstructed by many difficulties in handling the Navier's equations for displacements.
+This is a classic problem in the theory of elasticity that was initiated in its early days and subsequently explored by many works (see e.g. \cite{eshelby_uniformly_1949,kiusalaas_elastic_1964,weertman_stress_1967,brock_dynamic_1982,markenscoff_nonuniformly_1981,markenscoff_accelerating_1982,markenscoff_dislocation_1983,brock_non-uniform_1983,pellegrini_dynamic_2010,lazar_elastic_2011,lazar_nearfield,lazar_elastodynamic_2012,lazar_retardation_2013,lazar_distributional_2016, hirth_theory_1992,kazinski_self-interaction_2022}).
+In order to fully solve this problem one must account for both external stresses, and self-stresses due to the movement of a dislocation.
+This is a demanding task in the usual formulation of elasticity.